A lymphoma survivor writes a poem about her sources of resiliency when dealing with cancer treatments.

 Twelve years ago, I was diagnosed with chronic indolent lymphoma.
 I was told there was no cure, but I would need to watch and wait, and treat as needed for as long as possible.
 Of course, I looked it up on the internet after hearing the diagnosis and I read the average time to live with this disease was 10 years.
 My wonderful oncologist, however, told me not to even consider listening to that number, and he gave me hope.
 He said it was an average number for a lot of people who found out at different stages, and I wasn't average!
 It took a while for me to digest all of this.
 I am an open person, so I shared what I was experiencing with my friends and my synagogue community.
 I am a big believer in prayer and how can people pray for me if they don't know?

 As the years progressed, I dealt with different treatments I needed, from infusions to radiation.
 Today, I also have to have immune globulin infusions every four weeks because I'm so immune compromised.
 People often asked me how I still seemed to enjoy life.
 I was told, "It takes such courage."
 I really thought about this because I didn't think it took courage at all.
 It was the only way for me to live.
 Did my resiliency come from my father?
 My heritage?
-I composted the following poem with these thoughts in mind.
+I composed the following poem with these thoughts in mind.

 I’m from a strong Jewish heart,